Skip to main content

 Proton therapy to treat head and neck cancer

-For head and neck cancer, research shows that proton therapy is superior to IMRT in both survival and tumor control.
-Proton therapy also shows significantly lower rates of acute dysphagia, dysgeusia, mucositis and nausea, as well as of weight loss, opioid use, and gastrostomy tube dependence.
-For recurrent head and neck cancers requiring reirradiation, proton therapy maximizes the targeted dose of radiation to the tumor while minimizing damage to surrounding tissues, even in patients who have received multiple prior courses of radiotherapy.
+A randomized phase 3 study showed that proton therapy is comparable to advanced photon techniques such as IMRT in tumor control and survivals while decreasing adverse events.
+For paranasal sinus and nasal cavity malignancies, proton therapy could be associated with higher disease-free survivals and locoreginal tumor control compared to IMRT.1,2 Proton therapy also shows significantly lower rates of acute dysphagia, dysgeusia, mucositis and nausea, as well as of weight loss, opioid use, and gastrostomy tube dependence.3,4 For recurrent head and neck cancers requiring reirradiation, proton therapy maximizes the targeted dose of radiation to the tumor while minimizing damage to surrounding tissues, even in patients who have received multiple prior courses of radiotherapy5.

 head